wscstrive/Reading-List/Preliminaries/Differentiable_homography.md

 > World coordinate system, Camera coordinate system, and Pixel coordinate system.
 ## World coordinate system -> Camera coordinate system
 ![world- camera](https://github.com/elleryw0518/MVS/assets/101634608/9737703f-520c-4dcd-9366-4e235df499ae)
-- The world coordinate system is a special coordinate system that was introduced because of the camera to determine the position of each thing.
-In this transformation, we only need to align the camera coordinate system with the world coordinate system, it is a rigid body transformation and does not cause deformation.
+- This transformation is a rigid body transformation and does not cause deformation.
+The world coordinate system is a special coordinate system that was introduced because of the camera to determine the position of each thing.
+So, we only need to align the camera coordinate system with the world coordinate system.

 $$
 \begin{bmatrix}
 X_c \\